 You want to help your clients live healthier lives

 You are hard working and dedicated to developing your knowledge

 With ever-increasing numbers of patients being referred for exercise-screening and prescription - especially those diagnosed with chronic conditions such as coronary heart disease, type 2 diabetes and metabolic syndrome - correct determination of exercise tolerance and the prescription is an essential component of their wellbeing and return to normal lifestyles.

-Pathophysiology and aetiology of health disorders
+Pathophysiology & aetiology of disease

-Encouraging the Self Management of Healthy Lifestyle Behaviours
+Encouraging Healthy Lifestyle Behaviours